EnriqueF97/EMAI-AS-Labs/README.md

 This project is a submission for the Pacman Capture the Flag contest, originally created by UC Berkeley as part of their CS188 Artificial Intelligence course.
 The contest challenges participants to design intelligent agents that compete in a team-based, capture-the-flag variant of Pacman, where agents must balance offensive and defensive strategies.
 The codebase and contest framework are adapted from the official UC Berkeley Pacman AI projects, and this submission implements custom agent strategies using A* search for both offensive and defensive roles.

+### Our approach made it into the top 10 teams, among more than 60 teams of AI Bachelor and Master students from around the world.
+**Scores:**
 https://pacman-contest.upf.edu/final_UL_24-25/results_0.html

-Our implementation ranked 10th out of 63 contestants in the final round.

 ## PacMan Capture the Flag - Offensive and Defensive Agents